hashicorp/consul/website/source/docs/guides/acl-replication.md

 datacenter goes offline, the secondary datacenters will still have the security policies in place.

+### Prerequisites

-~> Note, each datacenter will need to have ACLs enabled, the process is outlined in the [Securing Consul with ACLs guide](/consul/security-networking/production-acls).
+Before starting this guide, each datacenter will need to have ACLs enabled, the process is outlined in the [Securing Consul with ACLs guide](/consul/security-networking/production-acls).
 This guide includes the additional ACL replication configuration for the Consul agents not covered in the Securing Consul with ACL guide.

+Additionally,
-Additionally, [Basic Federation with WAN Gossip](/consul/security-networking/datacenters) is required.
+[Basic Federation with WAN Gossip](/consul/security-networking/datacenters) is required.

+### Introduction

 In this guide, you will setup ACL replication.
 This is a multi-step process that includes: